top of page

 3. Combine adventures with a kugelweg hike

-There’s also another fun trail running from Bidmi down to Reuti with marble rolling stations (Kugelweg) along the way.
+There’s also another fun trail running from Bidmi down to Reuti with marble rolling stations (Hasliberg Kugelweg) along the way.
 We checked it out too and wrote a separate review.
 It’s a bit shorter than the dwarf trail but also steeper in parts.
 For us, one hike per day was plenty — so we spread the fun over two days.

 The fitness factor